chainguard-dev/edu/content/en/opensource/apko/getting-started-with-apko.md

 [apko](http://github.com/chainguard-dev/apko) is a command-line tool that allows users to build images that are compatible with the [OCI](https://opencontainers.org/) (Open Container Initiative) standard, using a declarative language based on YAML files.
 The name _apko_ references APK, the [Alpine Package Manager](https://wiki.alpinelinux.org/wiki/Package_management), since this is the package management system used by apko to build container images.

-## Why Apko
+## Why apko
 Using a declarative language to build container images has many advantages when compared to traditional Dockerfiles.
 Generally speaking, YAML definitions are easier to parse through and understand.
 This methodology facilitates automation and removes noise from image definitions, allowing users to "do more" with fewer lines of configuration.

-In addition to that, apko builds are fully reproducible and automatically generate [SBOM](https://www.cisa.gov/sbom) files for every image built, which adds a new layer of security to your container images.
-Apko images are also smaller and faster to build than traditional Dockerfile-based images.
+In addition to that, apko builds are fully reproducible and automatically generate [SBOM](https://www.cisa.gov/sbom) files for every image built, which adds a new layer of security to your container images. apko images are also smaller and faster to build than traditional Dockerfile-based images.

 It's worth noting that apko images are fully compatible with Docker.